intel/Intel-Pattern-Matching-Technology/README.md

 *Parameters*

-1. `uint16_t context` : a value between 1-127 representing the desired context
+1. `uint16_t context` : a value between 0-127 representing the desired context.
+   A context value of 0 selects all neurons, regardless of their context value.

 *Return value*